HenriquelvLopes/Brownian-motion-2D/DEVELOPMENT.md

 8 Extend the simulation to three dimensions, possibly using another visualization library

 9 Produce a final animation of the trajectory

+### hypotesis
+The sampling uses if step == int(time / t).
+With t = 0.01, the calculation time / t is subject to floating-point error; it doesn't yield exactly 100.0, but rather something like 99.9999.
+Defining the step as a range like a < x < b allows for values ​​that are close enough to the target but account for the floating-point margin of error.